Meet Our Mentors: Julie Weisenbach

 I have a group of seven mentees spread out across the country, and these women are truly amazing.
 I have learned more from them than I am sure they are learning from me.
 We all have similar situations and challenges no matter what industry or role we are in.
 It has been great to share my personal experience but also help them in navigating their careers and successes.

-What is the most valuable lesson you’ve learned from a mentor of your own?
+What is the biggest lesson you’ve learned from a mentor of your own?

 Be true to yourself.
 Integrity is one of my highest priorities no matter what situation I am involved in.
 Working in the recruiting industry, we encounter many difficult situations and my number one priority is for myself and my team to represent the company in a positive way.